 - Use a homoeopathic fever support treatment like Fever drops or the tissue salt remedy called Ferrum phos during the day.
 This will not break his fever but will help the body deal with the underlying infection more rapidly and often prevents the need for other medicine.

 - Avoid giving small babies and children aspirin.
 Paracetamol-based medication is safer.

-- To help baby through the itchy phase, add a pot of rooibos tea and a handful of bicarbonate of soda to his bathwater and apply a calendula-based cream to soothe the itch.
-Keep up baby’s fluid intake but don’t force him, to eat if he doesn’t want to.
+- To help baby through the itchy phase, add a pot of Rooibos tea and a handful of bicarbonate of soda to his bathwater and apply a calendula-based cream to soothe the itch.
+Keep up your baby’s fluid intake but don’t force him, to eat if he doesn’t want to.

 The difference between Rubella, Rubeola and Roseola

 Rubella is a highly infectious viral disease which mostly affects children, adolescents and young adults, and is spread by airborne droplets.
 It is a fairly mild disease and only a slight risk of secondary encephalitis exists.
 Your child will feel a bit under the weather for 10 days to two weeks before the rash appears.
 Many outbreaks are so mild as to go unnoticed.

 The tiny pinkish-red spots of Rubella look more like a patch than individual spots, and they can first be detected behind the ears and on the forehead, thereafter spreading to the rest of the body.
 The rash passes after two to three days.
 Swollen lymph glands can be detected in the nape of the neck.
 A rise in temperature of up to 38¡C is common, but consult your doctor should it increase.
 Be on the lookout for signs of a headache and a stiff neck, then seek medical help immediately.